Is a Graphic Design Degree Worth It or Worthless?

 Enough with the data.
 This one came straight from the mouths of our experts, who say if they were making a hiring decision between two skilled designers, they would choose the degree holder over the self-taught designer.

 “Obtaining a degree in graphic design validates your dedication and brings credibility to your occupation,” says Lisa Chu, CEO of Black N Bianco.
-In her opinion, a graphic designer with a degree will be hired over one without nine out of 10 times.
+In her opinion, a graphic designer with a degree has a much stronger chance of being hired than a designer without one.

 “Obtaining a degree in graphic design validates your dedication and brings credibility to your occupation.”